ccustodio99/iLCCD/docs/Access_Control_Module.md

   - Role or permission changes
   - Unauthorized access attempts
 - Logs are immutable and regularly reviewed by the ITRC/admin.
+### Current Implementation
+- Role-based middleware restricts access to routes.
+- Passwords are hashed and sessions regenerate on login/logout.
+- Features like account lockout, two-factor auth, and automatic session timeout are not yet implemented.

 ---